 Treatment depends on the specific mechanism of hemolysis.

 Corticosteroids are helpful in the initial treatment of warm antibody autoimmune hemolysis.
-Transfusions Technique of Transfusion CAUTION: Before transfusion is started, consent should be obtained, and the patient’s wristband, blood unit label, and compatibility test report must be checked at the bedside to ensure that... read more are used in patients with symptomatic anemia, but long-term transfusion therapy may cause excessive iron accumulation, necessitating chelation therapy.
+Transfusions Technique of Transfusion CAUTION: Before transfusion is started, consent should be obtained, and the patient’s wristband, blood unit label, and compatibility test report must be checked at the bedside to ensure that... read more are used in patients with symptomatic anemia or when there is reticulocytopenia because the transfused cells will resist destruction for longer than the patient's red cells.

 Splenectomy is beneficial in some situations, particularly when splenic sequestration is the major cause of RBC destruction.
 If possible, splenectomy is delayed until 2 weeks after vaccination with the following: